 Neural Mechanisms of Active Avoidance in Obsessive-Compulsive Disorder

 In obsessive-compulsive disorder (OCD), compulsions can be considered a form of active avoidance behaviors aimed at alleviating distress elicited by obsessions.
 Through a collaboration between the Psychiatric NeuroCognition Lab at NYU Langone and NKI and Dr. Mohammed Milad at University of Texas Health at Houston, this study aims to examine the neurobiology of active avoidance learning in OCD using fMRI.
 The overall goal of the study is to identify the neural mechanisms of active avoidance in OCD and explore how such avoidance learning is related to different OCD symptoms.
+This work is supported by a Breakthrough Award from the International Obsessive-Compulsive Disorder Foundation.

 Effects of Transcranial Magnetic Stimulation on Brain Function in Obsessive-Compulsive Disorder

 This pilot study investigates whether transcranial magnetic stimulation (TMS) can be used to modulate brain function and behavior in individuals with OCD.
 TMS is a non-invasive neuromodulation technique that is FDA-approved for treatment in major depression and OCD.
 In our prior work, we have used an urge-to-blink paradigm as an experimental model of the build- up of an urge prior to repetitive behaviors in OCD (sensory phenomena before compulsions).
 Building from our neuroimaging studies examining the build-up and suppression of urges in OCD, this TMS study targets brain regions that are related both to failures of urge suppression in our experimental paradigm and clinical severity of sensory phenomena in patients.
 The aim of this study is to use TMS to modulate the neurocircuit mechanisms of pathological urges in OCD in order to ultimately reduce the clinical severity of these symptoms.
+A portion of this work was supported by a Young Investigator Grant (awarded to Goi Khia Eng, Ph.D., Research Scientist) from the International Obsessive-Compulsive Disorder Foundation.

 The lab is proud to be a part of ENIGMA-OCD, which is an international consortium of neuroimaging researchers who share anonymized MRI data in order to better understand the neurobiology of OCD.